imgbot/Imgbot/Docs/contributing.md

 or you can [get the CLI](https://github.com/Azure/azure-functions-cli) standalone and use `func run ImgBot.Function`.
 If you are using Visual Studio for Mac there is [built-in support](https://docs.microsoft.com/en-us/visualstudio/mac/azure-functions) for Azure functions.

+We also have support for running with VS Code.
+You will still need to get the CLI as mentioned above and the C# extension for VS Code in order to compile and get intellisense.
+Each function has a task you can execute that will clean + build + run the process.
+To start one open the prompt with `cmd/ctrl + shift + p` and select `Run task`.
+From there you will see all the tasks checked into `.vscode/tasks.json`.
+Choose a function to run such as `Run CompressImagesFunction` and it will build and start up.
+To attach to this process choose the `Debug a function` configuration from the debug tab to see the running processes.
+Type `func` into the picker to see your running function and select it.
+It's a two-step process, the debugger and the function process.
+When you kill the debugger, the process will still be running.
+You can kill the function host by bringing up the prompt again with `cmd/ctrl + shift + p` and select `Kill the active terminal instance`.

 Azure Functions operate on top of storage.
-To run the function locally you will need to bring your own storage account and add a `local.settings.json` in the root with `AzureWebJobsStorage/AzureWebJobsDashboard` filled out.
+To run the function locally you will need to bring your own storage account and add a `local.settings.json` in the root with `AzureWebJobsStorage` filled out and `FUNCTIONS_WORKER_RUNTIME` set to `dotnet`.

 You can see the schema of this file in [the doc](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#local-settings-file)